 If you have gum recession, gum disease, jaw atrophy, or other oral health concerns, pre-prosthetic surgery addresses your specific issues to ensure your dental prosthesis fits comfortably and securely.

 Bone grafting, also known as ridge augmentation, is one of the most common procedures performed as part of pre-prosthetic surgery.

 If your jaw bone has started to shrink and pull away from tooth roots, your denture or other dental prosthesis won’t fit properly.
 A ridge augmentation is used to fill the shrunken areas with a bone graft.
 Depending on your situation, your dentist may use your own bone, animal bone, or a synthetic material.

 Excess Bone and Gum Tissue Removal

-Fortunately, Beck Pearce Dental offers laser gum removal for the quick, easy, and painless elimination of excess gum tissue.
-Excess bone and gum tissue removal will ensure that your dentures have the best fit possible.
+Excess gum tissue can also cause issues.
+Fortunately, laser gum removal allows for the fast, easy, and painless removal of extra gum tissue.
+Together, these procedures ensure the best denture fit possible.

 The Importance of Pre-Prosthetic Surgery

 Overall, pre-prosthetic surgery is an essential step in the denture process.
 It offers many benefits that safeguard and improve your oral health: